hejny/whatthehill/README.md

+# 🗻 What the hill

-# `This app was made on a hackathon and not maintained for a long time.
+`This app was made on a hackathon and not maintained for a long time.
 So expect a very pure code quality.`

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).